cjohansson/emacs-ssh-deploy/README.md

 )))
 ```

-## Interaction-free SSH setup
+## Interaction-free SSH setup using password-less public-key authorization

 For automatic **SSH** connections you need to setup a password-less public-key authorization.
+You need to research how to setup this on your operating system.

-## More complex SSH connections
+## Changing SSH port or public-key identify-file per host

-If you have a SSH connection that is using a different identity-file than the default, or if it is using a different port than the default you just need to edit your local SSH-config `~/ssh/config` to make it work using this plugin, like this:
+If you have a SSH connection that is using a different identity-file than the default, or if it is using a different port than the default you just need to edit your local SSH-config `~/.ssh/config` to make it work using this plug-in, like this:

 ``` bash
 ## My special connection (replace remote-host, remote-port and identity-file with your values)